 To the film's credit, Alternate Realities enjoyed a bit of praise from screenings of the film festival circuit.

-A star is born!
 On this day in 2016 (in the U.S.), the Fantasy-themed picture The Monster first roared for audiences in attendance of the Beyond Fest.
-Written and directed by Bryan Bertino, the feature starred Zoe Kazan, Aaron Douglas, and Ella Ballentine; and here's the plot summary as listed on IMDB.com:
+Written and directed by Bryan Bertino, the feature starred Zoe Kazan, Aaron Douglas, Ella Ballentine, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "A mother and daughter must confront a terrifying monster when they break down on a deserted road."